 BJP says 'Make in India', but buys from China: Rahul Gandhi

-Congress leader Rahul Gandhi on Tuesday took a swipe at the BJP over the rising imports from China and said the ruling party says 'Make in India', but buys from China.
+Congress leader Rahul Gandhi on Tuesday took a swipe at the BJP saying, the party says 'Make in India', but its government at the Centre buys from China.
 "Facts don't lie.
 BJP says: Make in India.
-BJP does: Buy from China," he said in a tweet along with a graph showing comparative volumes of imports from China during the Congress-led United Progressive Alliance (UPA) regime and the BJP-led National Democratic Alliance (NDA) government, showing a rise under the current dispensation.
+BJP does: Buy from China," he said in a tweet along with a graph showing comparative volumes of imports from China during the Congress-led United Progressive Alliance's tenure and the current BJP-led National Democratic Alliance government.
+The graph shows a rise in Chinese imports under the current dispensation.

-Gandhi has been attacking Prime Minister Narendra Modi and his government over the India-China border standoff in eastern Ladakh, which led to the death of 20 Indian soldiers in a violent clash between the troops of the two countries.
-The former Congress president has also been attacking the government on the 'Make in India' initiative, alleging that it has "failed" to yield results.
+Continuing his offensive against the government on the LAC standoff, Gandhi also asked Prime Minister Narendra Modi when and how he will throw out the Chinese army from Indian territory.
+"The entire country knows that China has snatched India's sacred land.
+Everyone knows that China has transgressed into Indian territory at four places in Ladakh," the Congress leader said in a video message ahead of Modi's address to the nation.

+"Narendra Modi ji, please tell the country when will you throw out China's army from India's territory and how," he said in a video message.
+"Hope the prime minister will definitely agree to these suggestions in the national interest.
+This is true national service and patriotism," he said in a tweet in Hindi, sharing his video message.

 ALSO READ